The Difference Between Hair And Urine Drug Testing

 Hair Drug Testing

 The main advantages of hair tests are that they are able to detect prior drug use over a much longer time period than urine tests and are virtually impossible to cheat or trick.
-Usually for a hair test, the lab will try to collect a 1.5-inch strand of hair.
-On average, a person’s hair grows about a half an inch every month.
+Usually, for a hair test, the lab will try to collect a 1.5-inch strand of hair.
+On average, a person’s hair grows about half an inch every month.
 Taken from the root at the scalp, 1.5 inches of hair thus offers a detection window of around 3 months back in time.

-Of course, if the patient’s hair is shorter than 1.5 inches, that window is smaller—and if the patient is bald, the test may be impossible to perform altogether, at least in the short term.
+Of course, if the patient’s hair is shorter than 1.5 inches, that window is smaller—and if the patient is bald, the test may be impossible to perform all together, at least in the short term.
 Additionally, hair tests tend to be on the expensive side, with at-home kits ranging from around $50 to $80 and labs charging well over $100.

 Nevertheless, for some, the price may be worth it: hair tests offer an effective and virtually cheat-proof alternative to urine tests.